middlebury/styleguide/_editorial/t.md

 `All of the science departments, including the Biology Department, will move.`

-In vertical lists—It is permissible to cap all offices and departments for the sake of consistency and readability.
+In vertical lists: It is permissible to cap all offices and departments for the sake of consistency and readability.

 In general